giuse88/duka/README.md

   ```
   downloads all ticks from the beginning of the year until now.

 All data is saved in the current folder.
 You can also specify the number of threads to be used by setting the `t` option.
-I recomand not to use too many threads because you might encounter problems opening too many connection to the server.
+I recommend not to use too many threads because you might encounter problems opening too many connection to the server.

 ## Helping
 Found a bug?
 Missing a feature?
 Open a issue and I will try to fix it as soon as possible.
 Pull request are also welcomed. :)